walkingtospace/software_load_balancer/README.md

 ##Directory Structure
 - Directory naming and structure follow the MVC pattern
 - Initiating file : runs.js at root ("sudo node run")
+- Switch between branches to see source code for the master-slave model (master) and the peer-to-peer model (peertopeer)

 ## Features
 - Loadbalancing: A Meercat communicate with all other n-1 Meercats to distribute traffic efficiently